-- worldwide retail eCommerce sales amounted to 3.53 trillion US dollars in 2019
+- Worldwide retail eCommerce sales amounted to $3.53 trillion in 2019

-- the eCommerce software application market is forecast to grow to approximately 6.3 billion U.S. dollars by 2023, up from 5.1 in 2018
+- The eCommerce software application market is forecast to grow to approximately $6.3 billion by 2023, up from $5.1 billion in 2018

 The market is booming with opportunities.

-Today, we’ll compare and contrast (arguably) the top three eCommerce platforms in existence: Magento vs. Shopify vs. WooCommerce.
+Today, we’ll compare and contrast the top three eCommerce platforms in existence: Magento, Shopify and WooCommerce.